dymmond/edgy/docs/fields.md

 * **exclude** - An bool indicating if the field is included in model_dump
 * **default** - A value or a callable (function).
 * **index** - A boolean.
 Determine if a database index should be created.
+* **inherit** - A boolean.
+Determine if a field can be inherited in submodels.
+Default is False.
 * **skip_absorption_check** - A boolean.
 Default False.
 Dangerous option!
 By default when defining a CompositeField with embedded fields and the `absorb_existing_fields` option it is checked that the field type of the absorbed field is compatible with the field type of the embedded field.
 This option skips the check.
 * **unique** - A boolean.
 Determine if a unique constraint should be created for the field.
 Check the [unique_together](./models.md#unique-together) for more details.